tprodanov/locityper/README.md

 General usage
 -------------

+Note that many of all commands below allow to specify the number of threads (`-@ N`, 8 by default).

 ### Creating a database

 First, we create a database, that would later contain information about complex loci.